ude-soco/ELAS/README.md

    - Frontend installation
      - Download and install [NodeJS](https://nodejs.org/en/)
-     - Move to `frontend` folder and rename `example.env` to `.env`
+     - Move to `frontend` folder and rename the file `example.env` to `.env`
-     - Open command prompt/terminal, move to `frontend` folder
+     - Open command prompt/terminal and follow the steps below:

-       - Download and install node packages
+       - Make sure you have downloaded and installed node packages

          ```sh
          npm install